wp-plugins/participants-database/readme.txt

 You can use more than one filter by stringing them together like this: `[pdb_list filter='last_name>c&last_name<h' ]` (note ampersand between filter statements) This gives you all records with last names that start with d through g.
 Upper case or lower case doesn't matter.
 These comparisons can be made with dates and numbers too, of course.

+It's now also possible to use an "or" operator to link statements, for instance if you wanted to show all records with a city of Boston or Providence, you would use `[pdb_list filter="city=boston|city=providence"]` and they can be combined: `[pdb_list filter="last_name=smith&city=boston|city=providence"]`

 To correctly compare dates, the field *must* be defined as a date field form element on the manage database fields page.
-Date values should be a regular date string like this: `[pdb_list filter='date>jan3,2012']` It's best not to use a number for the month (and maybe you have to use English month names) because the date/month/year order is different on different servers.
-If you really want to use numbers for the date, just try it to see what the correct order for your web server is.
+Date values should be a regular date string like this: `[pdb_list filter='date>jan3,2012']` It's best not to use a number for the month because the date/month/year order is different on different servers.

 The "Strict Date Format" setting affects how the shortcode filters are interpreted, so if this is checked, the date format in your filter argument must match the date format set in your WP General Settings.